 That lack of longevity didn't hurt Twins' outfielder Kirby Puckett.
-Playing only 12 seasons, Puckett was inferior to Rice in every offensive category, except batting, and yet he still achieved the immortality that induction confers.
-Either Puckett's induction was a mistake, or Rice was unfairly shut out all these years.
+Playing only 12 seasons, Puckett was inferior to Rice in every offensive category, except batting, yet he still achieved the immortality that induction confers.
+Either Puckett's induction was a mistake or Rice was unfairly shut out all these years.

 The truth is, if Rice had just sat out those 56 games in 1989 - when his eyesight had long since failed him - he would have finished his career with a magical .300 average.
 I say magical because many believe that if he'd lifted his average a measly .002 points that he'd have been in years ago.